Parameterization of Copulas and Covariance Decay of Stochastic Processes

 \section{Conclusions and Final Remarks}

 In this work, we study the problem of constructing stochastic processes with a predetermined decay of covariance by parameterizing a family of copulas and the process' marginals.
 Although the main interest in practice lies on stationary processes, the theory proposed here covers both stationary and non-stationary processes and allow for arbitrary decay of covariance.
+We show that the proposed methodology is free from the compatibility problem.
+The proof is novel and is based on the concept of monotonic regular indivisible index classes.

 We present several examples to illustrate the theory, including the widely applied Euclidean, Extreme Value and Gaussian family of copulas.
 We show how the theory blends with some common applied time series models such as the large class of ARFIMA processes.

-To show the usefulness of the theory, we apply it to the problem of estimation in time series models.
-We develop a general methodology of parameter estimation identifiable through the covariance decay of the process based on the theoretical results obtained in the paper.
-Examples are provided for better understanding the technique.

-To assess the methodology's finite sample performance, we perform some Monte Carlo simulations.
-The simulations reinforce the competitiveness of the methodology, as well as illustrate its use.
-Also motivated by the theory developed in the paper, we present an application to simulation of time series with given decay of covariance and marginals by parameterizing the bidimensional copulas of the process.
-The method allows to obtain realizations of non-standard time series in a fast and relatively simple way.

-We finally show how to apply the methodology by analyzing the S\&P500 stock market index time series.
-We use the methodology to study the covariance decay of the absolute (and for consequence, of the squared) S\&P500 return time series.
-We conclude that the methodology yield results coherent with the stylized facts of financial time series.